mitchphillipson/HeaderArrayFile.jl/README.md

 const HAR = HeaderArrayFiles # Create alias for convenience

 using DataFrames
+using NamedArrays

 X = HAR.File("path/to/file.har") # Load HAR file

 C = X["header_name"] # Access record by header name

-DataFrame(C) # This is implemented for HarParameter types
+DataFrame(C) # This is implemented for HarRecord types NamedArray(C) # This is implemented for HarRecord types

 HAR.internal_data(X) # List all internal data in the file